fedora-riscv/dotnet7.0/README.md

-# dotnet6.0
+# dotnet7.0

-This is the .NET 6.0 package for Fedora.
+This is the work-in-progress .NET 7.0 package for Fedora.
+When it's ready, it will be merged into Fedora proper.

 This package is maintained by the Fedora DotNet SIG (Special Interest Group).
 You can find out more about the DotNet SIG at: